 Large format projection screens can be extremely heavy, and therefore require proper heavy-duty mountings.

-A video wall is now frequently an affordable alternative to a projector and screen and we are installing more and more of them into the education sector.
-Video walls perform far better in well-lit areas, since the image isn’t washed out by high ambient light levels in the same way as a projected image.
+A large display screen or a video wall is now frequently an affordable alternative to a projector and screen and we are installing more and more of them these technologies into the education sector.
+Large display screens and video walls perform far better in well-lit areas, since the image isn’t washed out by high ambient light levels in the same way as a projected image.

 A video wall needs careful calibration and alignment if it’s to look good.
 They also generally require the use of specialist “pop-out” brackets, so each screen can be accessed individually for service, without having to de-install the entire wall to get to one of the screens.